-Assignable space is categorized by program use category, utilizing the Program Classification Structure developed by the National Center for Higher Education Management System.
-The classification system includes 10 program areas, but the majority of space falls into four program areas: instruction, research, student services, and public service.
-These four program areas account for nearly 80% of all the assignable space.
-Instruction and research saw moderate increases in assignable square footage over the period: Instruction, 392,112 SF or 3.4%; Research, 142,923 or 2.5%.
-Public service assignable square footage, which includes activities established to make available to the public the various resources and capabilities of the institution for the specific purpose of responding to a community need or solving a community problem, increased 73,981 SF or 4.5%.
-The assignable square footage for student services, which includes areas that support students' physical, emotional, and intellectual development in facilities such as student centers and wellness facilities outside of formal, scheduled instruction, increased 1,250,107 SF, or 6.6% from 2016.
-Assignable square footage for independent operations, which includes institutional activities that are owned or controlled by the institution as investments, and which are financed as part of the institution's current operations, increased 77,664 SF, or 17.4%.
+Assignable space is categorized by program use category, utilizing the program classification structure developed by the National Center for Higher Education Management System.
+The classification system includes 10 program areas, but most space falls into four program areas: instruction, research, student services, and public service.
+These four program areas account for nearly 80 percent of all the assignable space.
+Instruction and research saw moderate increases in assignable square footage over the period: instruction, 392,112 SF or 3.4 percent; research, 142,923 or 2.5 percent.
+Public service assignable square footage, which includes activities established to make available to the public the various resources and capabilities of the institution for the specific purpose of responding to a community need or solving a community problem, increased 73,981 SF or 4.5 percent The assignable square footage for student services, which includes areas that support students' physical, emotional, and intellectual development in facilities such as student centers and wellness facilities outside of formal, scheduled instruction, increased 1,250,107, or 6.6 percent from 2016.
+Assignable square footage for independent operations, which includes institutional activities that are owned or controlled by the institution as investments, and which are financed as part of the institution's current operations, increased 77,664, or 17.4percent.

-Every room on every campus is also assigned a Room Use Code as defined by the Higher Education Facilities Inventory and Utilization Manual (7th edition).
+Every room on every campus is also assigned a room use code as defined by the Higher Education Facilities Inventory and Utilization Manual (7th edition).
 A detailed list of room use codes is on pages 61-62.
 Figure 8 shows the classification of assignable space by room use code.

-The single largest category of assignable space is for residential facilities, with 12.3M SF, or 25% of all space, assigned to this room use code.
-This represents an increase of 801,565 SF, or 7.0%, since 2016.
-Office space is the second largest room use category at 10.8M SF, or 22% of all assignable space.
-Office space has increased by 492,107 SF, or 4.8% since 2016.
-Together, these two categories account for nearly 50% of the assignable space.
+The single largest category of assignable space is for residential facilities, with 12.3M SF, or 25 percent of all space, assigned to this room use code.
+This represents an increase of 801,565 SF, or 7 percent, since 2016.
+Office space is the second largest room use category at 10.8M SF, or 22 percent of all assignable space.
+Office space has increased by 492,107 SF, or 4.8 percent since 2016.
+Together, these two categories account for nearly 50 percent of the assignable space.
 All other areas have seen negligible increase in assignable space and proportionally remain the same.
 For additional details on specific program and subprogram uses and specific details for each campus, see pages 39-57 and 89-101 in the study.